 You will not regret the free beer with check-in at the number one rated hostel in the Czech Republic.
 Be sure to book early because they DO fill up in the summer!

-For many backpackers, Budapest is the furthest they will travel into Eastern Europe.
-Budapest is certainly a fun international city with lots to offer.
-From the famous thermal baths to the ruin bars, you’re sure to find classic Budapest activities that suit your travel needs.
-Here at Penguin and Pia, we’ve visited Budapest since writing this post so if you want even more Budapest tips – check out our guide on what to do in Budapest in 3 days!
+Here at Penguin and Pia, we’ve visited Budapest together (a few times now) since writing this post.
+So, if you want even more Budapest tips – check out our one day guide to Budapest or what to do in Budapest in 3 days!

 Things We Did in Budapest